jpb06/nx-front-poc/docs/frontend-architecture.md

 ## 🔶 Defining a decision tree to identify components types

-With this in mind, we can now think about a decision tree to identify the type of every component.
+With this in mind, we can now think about a decision tree to identify the type of one component.
 We will also take advantage of this to define a few things:

 - What should and shouldn't be on storybook.
 - Which testing strategy should be used for each category.

 ![Diagram](./assets/components-categorization.png)

-## 🔶 Onward to the intricacies of a multi-apps environment
+## 🔶 Multi-apps environment

-Yes!
-We want to have several frontend applications.
-And we want to have shared components that we may reuse in our apps. `nx` will help us in that regard:
+Splitting our frontend in several apps can help us a lot:

+- Cognitive load mitigation: the bigger a codebase is, the harder it is to maintain.
+It's easier for a developer when the context he has to insert into is small.
+- Apples and tomatoes: Our product may be made of modules with distinct structure (even if they share the same system design).
+For example we may have an admin app that is a dashboard while the customers app is mobile oriented.
+- Decoupled deployments: Multi apps means distinct deployments, which is awesome for flexibility.

+Now, several apps means shared code. `nx` will help us in that regard.
+For example, we may have three levels of components, from specific to generic:

-- We will be using several next apps and it may occur that we end up with components only being used in one app.
+- Some components will be only used in one single story (no reusability).
-- Shared components can be defined in a library.
+- Some components will be specific to a single app (should be reused only within the app).
+- Finally, some components will be highly generic and reused accross several apps.

-- We will need a library embedding storybook config, so that we only expose a single storybook for all our apps.
+We will also need a library embedding storybook config, so that we only expose a single storybook for all our apps.

 ![Diagram](./assets/nx-app-architecture.png)